 - Collective or lead artist(s) must have a demonstrated commitment to equity, diversity, accessibility, and inclusion.

-- Access to Cyclorama during agreed upon hours (for up to eight hours per day) BCA staff support during artists’ working hours up to eight consecutive hours per day between 8am and 11pm.
+- BCA staff support during artists’ working hours up to eight consecutive hours per day between 8am and 11pm.

-- Film documentation of the residency process and work created that may be used at artists discretion and shared during the season culminating event.
+- Film documentation of the residency process and work created in a mini-documentary format that may be used at the artist’s discretion and shared during a season culminating event in the BCA Cyclorama.

 Artists agree to:

-- Create or further develop a site-responsive work over the course of five days.
+- Create or further develop a site-responsive work over the course of seven days.

-- The proposed project should be performative and/or visual in nature and is meant to activate artists and our spaces.
+- The proposed project should be performative, visual, or interdisciplinary in nature and is meant to activate artists and our spaces.

-- Attend pre-Residency meetings to discuss the proposed timeline as well as any technical, production and general Residency needs.
+- Attend pre-Residency meetings to discuss the proposed timeline as well as any technical, production, marketing, development, and general Residency needs.

-- Be responsible for all technical aspects of the installation including any necessary permitting, etc.
+- Be responsible for all aspects of the installation, including any necessary permitting, loading in, etc.